-Mark Carwardine is a zoologist, an outspoken conservationist, an award-winning writer, a TV and radio presenter, a widely published wildlife photographer, a best-selling author, a wildlife tour leader, and a magazine columnist.
+Mark Carwardine is a zoologist, an outspoken conservationist, an award-winning writer, a TV and radio presenter, a widely published wildlife photographer, a best-selling author, a wildlife tour operator and leader, and a magazine columnist.

 TV: Mark co-presented the popular six-part BBC2 television series Last Chance to See, with Stephen Fry, in which the unlikely duo travelled the world in search of endangered species (following in the footsteps of a similar journey Mark made with Douglas Adams 20 years before).
 He also co-presented the six-part series Museum of Life (BBC2, spring 2010), Last Chance to See: Return of the Rhino (BBC2, October 2010) and The Great American Oil Spill (BBC2, November 2010).
 He has narrated a variety of films, including When Britain Went Wild (BBC4, October 2010), which was a documentary about the growth of environmental awareness in the 60s.

-RADIO: For many years, Mark presented the weekly half-hour radio programme Nature, on BBC Radio 4, and he has presented dozens of other Radio 4 two-, three- and four-part series on a wide variety of subjects.
+RADIO: For many years, Mark presented the weekly half-hour BBC Radio 4 programme Nature, and he has presented dozens of other Radio 4 two-, three- and four-part series on a wide variety of subjects.
 He also provided the daily Environment News bulletin for Steve Wright in the Afternoon on BBC Radio 1.

-He is Contributing Editor of Wanderlust magazine, for which he wrote a monthly column for years, and he has been writing a provocative monthly column in BBC Wildlife magazine since January 2004 (click here to read them).
+He is Contributing Editor of Wanderlust magazine, for which he wrote a monthly column for years, and he wrote a provocative monthly column in BBC Wildlife magazine from January 2004 to October 2015, and began an informative new one in April 2016 (click here to read them).
+He is also on the Advisory Board of BBC Wildlife magazine.

 He also writes travel features for several national newspapers and for 20 years was Advisory Editor of The Good Book Guide.